Jefferson Lake Dam Evaluation and Design Services

 Built in 1934, the Jefferson Lake Dam is a Class I high-hazard potential structure.
 This means a structural failure would likely cause untold damage including loss of life.
 The dam contains a 25 x 236 foot fill embankment and concrete spillway that discharges into Rippy Run.
 The structure, however, lacks an emergency spillway.

-S&ME evaluated the condition of a 77-year old dam located in Jefferson Lake State Park.
-The dam, which is 25 feet high and approximately 240 feet wide, creates a pool around which the park is located.
-S&ME performed soil borings, cores through the concrete monolith spillway, a condition survey of the concrete, a bathymetric survey of the lake, and a land survey of the dam and downstream area.
-With this information, stability and H&H analyses were performed to assess the factor of safety against failure during a flood.
-These analyses suggested that the existing spillway capacity is inadequate and significant overtopping of the dam may occur.
+S&ME evaluated the condition of a 77-year old dam.
+Our team performed soil borings and concrete condition survey.
+We also performed a bathymetric survey of the lake and a land survey of the dam and downstream area.
+With this information, we performed both stability and H&H analyses to assess safety against the risk of failure during a flood.
+These analyses suggest the existing spillway capacity is inadequate and there is significant potential for overtopping to occur.

-S&ME, in conjunction with our subconsultant Jobes Henderson, is in the process of developing construction plans to assure the long term performance of the dam.
-These improvements may consist of a new sheet pile wall at the toe of the spillway for scour attenuation, roller compacted concrete (RCC) overtopping protection, and a new lake drain.
+S&ME is currently developing construction plans to assure the long term performance of the dam.
 In addition, S&ME is developing inundation mapping associated with an Emergency Action Plan for the dam.
-In the future, it is anticipated that S&ME will assist Ohio Department of Natural Resources in administrating the construction of these improvements.
+In the future, it is anticipated that S&ME will assist the Ohio Department of Natural Resources in administrating the construction of these improvements.